szppaks/pointcloudthumbnail/README.md

 # pointcloudthumbnail
-A study: Generates thumbnails from point cloud
+A study: A novel algorithm to generate thumbnails from point cloud

+The algorithm focused to save the interesting points; so the result will be more recognizable, than the simple voxel subsampling.

-fig3.jpg and fig6.jpg show the difference between this algorithm and voxel subsampling.
+Pumps.jpg, fig3.jpg and fig6.jpg show the difference between this algorithm and voxel subsampling.

 Sample program
 Thumbnail generator for point cloud